jointgap/jquery-mobile-slidepanel/README.md

 Simple like that.

+To see more examples, look to the demos folder.

 BUGS?
 ====
 If you found a bug, please report in https://github.com/rcelha/jquery-mobile-slidepanel/issues creating a new Issue explaining with most level of details and specifying how to reproduce the bug.